 The single-dose vial, prefilled syringe, IM syringes, commercial nasal spray, and auto-injector are available from pharmacy wholesale distributors.
-The atomizers for IN kit are available from medical supply vendors, and in some cases, can be purchased directly from the pharmacy wholesaler, or obtained from point persons within the pharmacy corporation.
+The atomizers for IN kit are available from medical supply vendors, and in some cases, can be purchased directly from the pharmacy wholesaler.